Snapshot Analytics

 Spiritual Protection

 In Navajo culture, jewelry is often believed to possess protective qualities.
 The squash blossom necklace is no exception.
-It’s thought to ward off negative energies and evil spirits.
-It’s also believed to bring good fortune to its wearers.
+The naja, for example, is thought to ward off negative energies and evil spirits.
+Turquoise, in many Native American cultures, is also believed to bring good fortune to its wearers.

 Status and Identity